 Think you have a better route?
 Maybe you do (but I doubt it), send it in to the Fastbikes guys and who knows maybe they will put it in print in the mag.

-PhilEnjoy more Fast Bikes reading in the four-weekly magazine.
+PhilEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.